 Where can I get information on admission requirements?

-A list of recommended and required courses can be found on each program page, in the Loyalist College Look Book, and by inquiring at a high school guidance office or Loyalist Enrolment Services at 613-969-1913, ext.
+A list of recommended and required courses can be found on each program page, in the Loyalist College Guide, and by inquiring at a high school guidance office or Loyalist Enrolment Services at 613-969-1913, ext.
 2204.

-- Computer Networking & Technical Support and Global Business Management are non-funded programs and are therefore not OSAP eligible.
+- Global Business Management is a non-funded program and is therefore not OSAP eligible.

 - Both domestic and international students may apply directly to the College by submitting the International Student Application Form.